Mysterious Mast Cell Activation Syndrome with Dr. Stephanie Gray

 Absolutely.
 Well.
 Speaking of consultations, do you consult with patients nationally or internationally?

 I do.
 I do now are my practice is all remote.
-We’re booked for 2020 but we’re going to open up spots towards the end of the year and so if people need help with Masada And then they can join the email list there, we’re going to announce when their spots open.
+We’re booked for 2020 but we’re going to open up spots towards the end of the year and so if people need help with Mast Cell Activation then they can join the email list there, we’re going to announce when their spots open.
 And if people need to get started right now, then they can join that masterclass that I was talking about on the sessions.
-And that’ll help them get through their first couple appointments, some of the things that I do with people, and then that way, when they’re ready to come in from appointment, they’re already ahead of the game. have that foundation laid?
+And that’ll help them get through their first couple appointments, some of the things that I do with people, and then that way, when they’re ready to come in from appointment, they’re already ahead of the game.

 Dr. Stephanie Gray 45:24